tjvantoll/kendo-docs/tutorials/ASP.NET/asp-net-hello-kendo-ui-part-2.md

 ---
-title: Part 5 - Hello Kendo UI  - Grid CRUD
+title: Hello Kendo UI Part 2 (CRUD Operations In The Grid)
 slug: tutorial-html5-development-with-asp-net-part-5-hello-kendo-ui
 tags: Tutorial
 publish: true
 ---

+# Tutorial: HTML5 Development For ASP.NET Developers
+## Hello Kendo UI Part 2

 In this tutorial, you will learn how to fully enable CRUD operations in the grid and how to additionally handle errors on your server and bubble them up